XII: Action & Reaction

 “Don’t,” he says simply.

 It’s becoming obvious that pushing any further isn’t going to end well, so I comply despite myself.
 Once Ty has turned his back on me again, I nod to Bump who seems to understand my intent without any further prompting.
-He tails after my cousin, leaving me alone to agonize over just how much stupid I’ve managed to perpetrate over the past few minutes.
+He tails after my cousin, leaving me alone to agonize over just how much stupidity I’ve managed to perpetrate over the past few minutes.

 I sink into a sitting position atop my bed, massaging my temples with my eyes shut tight.
 Thankfully, I’m not left alone with my thoughts for long.
 Just then, I receive a text message from an unknown number.